zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Sat 21 Mar 2020 01:47:35 PM Beijing`]
+1. Updated some `autoconf` releated stuffs to make the cross-compile more efficient.

 [`Fri 20 Mar 2020 11:00:16 PM Beijing`]
 1. Submitted a compilable version with multi-hop support.
-It will take a couple of weeks to get it work.
+It will take one or two weeks to get it work.

 [`Sat 14 Mar 2020 09:18:01 PM Beijing`]
 1. Code complete the streaming support for multi-hop, about 70% done.